kharrison/UYLPasswordManager/README.markdown

 #### Parameters

 *identifier*
-The identifier of the keychain item to be deleted.
+The identifier of the keychain item to search for.

 Miscellaneous Methods
 ---------------------